-Well, the name tells the story here.
 A spyware attack is like a regular ‘spy’ in the conventional sense.
 It accesses your system to collect and share your cloud data with the attacker without your knowledge.

-How does it get in?
+How it can get in:

-It either accesses your data as a hidden component of a genuine software or through traditional things like deceptive ads, websites, email, instant messages, as well as direct file-sharing connections.
+It either accesses your data as a hidden component of genuine software or through traditional things like deceptive ads, websites, email, instant messages, as well as direct file-sharing connections.

 - Prevent ‘High Risk’ Apps from accessing your domain.

-6. Domain-wide Spoofing ☠️:
+6. Domain-wide Spoofing: